bdeckard92/dupUT/01-Class-Content/04-Web-APIs/01-Activities/04-localStorage/README.md

   * If the last registered is null, return early from this function.

-  * Otherwise set the text of the `userEmailSpan` and `userPasswordSpan` to their corresponding values from localStorage.
+  * Otherwise, set the text of the `userEmailSpan` and `userPasswordSpan` to their corresponding values from localStorage.

 * In the `signUpButton` event listener: